F1: Disruption or unwanted impacts from flooding or coastal erosion

 Between the 2021/2022 and 2022/2023 datapoints the information surrounding the underlying property information has been improved, including individual properties in shared buildings, such as residential flats.
 This has increased the number of properties identified to be at risk since the previous datapoint.
 This does not reflect an increase in risk, but rather a better understanding of the level of risk.

 Some properties are at risk from flooding from multiple sources.
-For example, it is estimated that 660,000 properties are at risk from flooding from rivers, the sea, and surface water.
+For example, it is estimated that 642,000 properties are at risk from flooding from rivers, the sea, and surface water.
 Due to the complexity and nature of groundwater flooding, it is not possible to assign a likelihood to it, however it is another source of flooding and poses a risk to properties.
+Between 122,000 and 290,000 properties are estimated to be in areas at risk of groundwater flooding, this may include properties also in areas at risk of surface water flooding

 Indicator components